-This is a fairly new technology which uses a WiFi network to send HDMI video signals to monitors without the need for wires.
+This technology uses a WiFi network to send HDMI video signals to monitors without the need for wires.
 (This is not to be confused with what are generally known as "video senders".
 Video senders require a transmitter connected to the PC and a receiver connected to the monitor.
 They use RF signals not a WiFi network and are a one-to-one system, so you cannot "broadcast" the display to multiple monitors.)